lucylai96/reward-complexity-sz/README.md

-# reward-complexity-sz
+reward-complexity-sz
- Code for Gershman and Lai (2021)
+====

+Code and data for "The reward-complexity trade-off in schizophrenia".

+Questions?
+Contact Sam Gershman (gershman@fas.harvard.edu).